bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

   ------------------------------------------------------------------------------------------------------
   **[Example]{.mark}**   **[Classification]{.mark}**   **[Explanation]{.mark}**
   ---------------------- ----------------------------- -------------------------------------------------
-  h2 \~ p                General Sibling Selector      Selects an element that follows anywhere after
+  h2 &tilde; p                General Sibling Selector      Selects an element that follows anywhere after
                                                        the prior element, in which both elements share the same parent